 - Speak to Natalie through our live support option for on-the-spot free legal advice.

 Our personal injury claims team is available 24/7 to discuss your case.
-They can advise on what the average payout for a slip or fall is and calculate compensation amounts for you.
+They can advise on what the average payout for a slip or fall is and offer more information on how to claim compensation.

-Read the Government’s regulations for working at heights.
-Unsafe procedures, missing equipment, or other failings on the part of your employer can cause falls.
+- Read the Government’s regulations for working at heights.
+Unsafe procedures, missing equipment, or other failings on the part of your employer can cause fall accidents.
 We can help.